QuentinRa/blog.quentinra.dev/tools/jetbrains/index.md

 IDEs are used to make your life easier.
-You may do well using text editors like vim, emacs, sublime text, but I'm sure some would more (auto-completion, code hints, auto-import, syntax errors hints without needing to recompile the project etc.).
+You may do well using text editors like vim, emacs, sublime text, but you may want more (auto-completion, code hints, auto-import, syntax errors hints without needing to recompile the project etc.).